shipmonk-rnd/phpstan-baseline-per-identifier/README.md

 <details>
 <summary><h3>Legacy usage</h3></summary>

 > _This usage is deprecated since 2.0, but it works in all versions.
-Downside is that it cannot utilize result cache_
+Downside is that it cannot utilize result cache and does not support `rawMessage`._

 Setup where your baseline files should be stored and include its loader:
 ```neon